 Manually select existing instance

-Allows you to select an instance without synchronizing the data for the recovered vApp.
+Select an instance without synchronizing the data for the recovered workload.

 What to do next